almaan/stereoscope/README.md

 3. [Using pre-estimated parameters](#bc-add) : Examining four additional breast cancer samples, applying already estimated single cell parameters to set of ST data.

-_Note: While the ST data will be publicly available upon publication, these files are currently password protected - access will be given to reviewers._

 ## Installing stereoscope
 In order to install `stereoscope`, we begin by cloning this very repository.